Hachiro Kiyokawa

 There is a record that when Tanaka Heihachi, a great businessman who would later amass a huge fortune through raw silk trade, met Kiyokawa while traveling, he told him, "The age of trade is coming."

-Kiyokawa could not tolerate the pressure that America placed on Japan and the shogunate's failure to act in response, and his true wish to be on an equal footing with a foreign country .
+Kiyokawa could not tolerate the pressure exerted by American diplomacy and the shogunate's succumbing to it; his true desirewas to be on equal footing with foreign countries.

 summary

-But on the inside, he was a man of integrity and warmth, who spared no effort or action to stick to his beliefs.
+However, deep down, he was a straightforward and warm-hearted man who spared no effort or action to uphold his beliefs.

 Reference: "Kiyokawa Hachiro Kiyokawa Hachiro Graffiti: The Life of a Hero Who Ran Through the End of the Edo Period" (edited by Tachikawacho)